Effective Catalog Policy

 Students who earn a cumulative GPA of 2.0 or higher while on Probation after Academic Suspension are reinstated to Good Academic Standing.
 Students who earn a 2.0 or higher term GPA while on Probation after Academic Suspension and have not yet earned a cumulative GPA of 2.0 or greater are placed on Continued Probation.
 Students who do not earn a 2.0 or higher term GPA while on Probation after Academic Suspension are placed on Academic Dismissal.

-Reinstatement Petition deadlines can be found on the advising webpage.
+Reinstatement Petition deadlines can be found on the advising web-page.
 Students approved for continuation of enrollment will be placed on Probation after Academic Dismissal.

-Decisions of the committee are final.
+Decisions of the Academic Progress Committee are final.

 Probation after Academic Dismissal